Bigaston/Enjam2022/NEW_LEVEL.md

 ```

 ## Add some dialogues
-If you want to add a dialogue, put a JSON file in `vn/dialogues/en` and on `vn/dialogues/fr` based on this one
+If you want to add a dialogue, put a JSON file in `vn/dialogues/en` and on `vn/dialogues/fr` based on this one.
+For the image, you can use [ditherit](https://ditherit.com/)
 ```JSON
 [
   {